nholthaus/units/README.md

 in**.
-That is scale-bound rather than wrong: `abs(celsius(-5.25))` is 5.25 °C, while the identical temperature written as `kelvin(267.9)` gives 267.9 K. Which of those a formula needs is the formula's business, and published temperature formulae need both — 16 of the 26 collected in `test/main.cpp::caseStudyPublishedTemperatureFormulae` scale a °C or °F reading directly, and some (Magnus, Antoine) have no absolute-scale form at all.
+That is scale-bound rather than wrong: `abs(celsius(-5.25))` is 5.25 °C, while the identical temperature written as `kelvin(267.9)` gives 267.9 K. Which of those a formula needs is the formula's business, and published temperature formulae need both — 16 of the 26 collected in `test/main.cpp::caseStudyPublishedTemperatureFormulae` have a scalar literal directly multiplying a °C or °F reading, and more do so once a scaled sum or quotient is counted.
+Magnus's formula has no absolute-scale form at all.
 The rule for a weighted sum is exact: it is datum-independent when its weights total one, so `lerp` and `midpoint` give the same temperature in every scale where doubling does not.

 Two consequences follow: